Hintikka set

 The exact meaning of "conjuctive-type" and "disjunctive-type" is defined by the method of semantic tableaux.

 Hintikka sets arise when attempting to prove completeness of propositional logic using semantic tableaux.
 They are named after Jaakko Hintikka.

+Propositional Hintikka sets

+In a semantic tableau for propositional logic, Hintikka sets can be defined using uniform notation for propositional tableaux.
+The elements of a propositional Hintikka set S satisfy the following conditions: